SEM's Residential Program

 Statistics provided by The Association of Boarding Schools (TABS).

 - SEM’s cozy urban campus allows our residential students to experience the best of both worlds - our school and four student residences are located in the historic and bustling Elmwood Village neighborhood, just steps away from stores, coffee shops, museums, and restaurants, while still nestled within a safe and inviting courtyard, complete with a grassy lawn, trees, picnic tables, and heated sidewalks!

 - Our student residence houses: Lipke, Niscah, Wendt and Oishei are just that - houses!
 As opposed to impersonal dormitory buildings, these renovated historic homes provide intimate and comforting spaces for our girls to call home.

 - Girls live family style with faculty, who join residential meals, supervise study hours, engage in bonding activities, and chaperone extensive weekend activities (everything from theatrical productions to pumpkin picking).

 - Scheduled weekend college visits and one-on-one meetings with our College Counselor Molly Greene '98 ensure that each and every residential student is supported and encouraged throughout the college application process.

 - SNOW!
 There’s no place quite like Buffalo when it comes to winter fun.
 Residential students can experience Buffalo winters by building snowmen and making snow angels in our courtyard or curling up with a book and a cup of tea in front of one of our eleven fireplaces.

-- Residential students have uncurtailed access to SEM’s 13 sports and 17 teams and 33 arts and academic clubs, and a place to safely develop autonomy and the independent thinking that is preparation for college and life after high school.
+- Residential students have uncurtailed access to SEM’s 13 sports and 17 teams and 33 co-curricular arts and academic clubs, and a place to safely develop autonomy and the independent thinking that is preparation for college and life after high school.